 Since the cost of transport is highly dependent upon the specific circumstances of the restoration activity and location of the grower, these costs will be negotiated with growers on a case-by-case basis.
 Any remaining transport budget will be applied to additional oyster purchases.

-When will the shellfish growers resiliency grant program be developed?
+When will the shellfish growers resiliency fund program be developed?

-We anticipate developing a request for proposals for the Shellfish Growers Resiliency Grant program in early 2021.
+We anticipate developing a request for proposals for the Shellfish Growers Resiliency Fund program in early 2021.

 Is there a plan for the SOAR program to expand to other states and continue beyond the coming year?